-Nebieridze et al (2012) β-Estradiol unmasks metabotropic receptor-mediated metaplasticity of NMDA receptor transmission in the female rat dentate gyrus.
+Nebieridze et al (2012) β-OE unmasks metabotropic receptor-mediated metaplasticity of NMDA receptor transmission in the female rat dentate gyrus.
 PLoS One 37 1845 PMID: 22541715

 Ishima and Hashimoto (2012) Potentiation of nerve growth factor-induced neurite outgrowth in PC12 cells by ifenprodil: the role of σ-1 and IP3 receptors.
 Neurobiol Learn Mem 7 e37989 PMID: 22655093

 Trepanier et al (2013) Group II metabotropic glutamate receptors modify N-MthD.-aspartate receptors via Src kinase.
 Sci Rep 3 926 PMID: 23378895

 Hellier et al (2009) NMDA receptor-mediated long-term alterations in epileptiform activity in experimental chronic epilepsy.
 Neuropharmacology 56 414 PMID: 18930747